 Jim Henry is the Robert J.H.
 Kiphuth Head Coach of Swimming and Diving, directing both the men's and women's teams beginning with the 2017-2018 season.

 During his first five seasons with the Bulldogs, Henry coached the women's team from fourth place at the Ivy League Championships in 2013 to first place at the Championships in 2017.
-During the 2015-2016 season and the 2016-2017 season, the Bulldogs have had an undefeated Ivy Dual record.
-During the 2016-2017 season, Henry coached the Bulldogs to an Ivy League Championship title, top-25 NCAA Division I weekly ranking and the highest team GPA in recent years (3.60).
+In each of the last three seasons, the Bulldogs have had an undefeated Ivy Dual record.
+During the 2016-2017 season, Henry coached the Bulldogs to an Ivy League Championship, top-25 NCAA Division I weekly ranking and the highest team GPA in recent years (3.60).

 During his fourth season, the Bulldogs finished out their dual season with an undefeated 7-0 Ivy Record.
 The team earned a hard-fought second-place finish at the 2016 Ivy League Swimming and Diving Championships and three Bulldogs took home individual honors.
 Freshman Isabella Hindley earned High Point Swimmer of the Meet, junior Lilybet MacRae earned High Point Diver of the Meet, and senior Eva Fabian earned the Career High Point Award.
 Henry took three Bulldogs to the NCAA Division I Swimming Championships: Fabian, Hindley, and Cailley Silbert.